-Public speaking - 3 Things to learn from Ant and Dec
+Public Speaking or Giving Presentations – 3 Things to Learn from Ant and Dec

 Why should anyone interested in improving their public speaking pay attention to Ant and Dec?

 Let’s put this into context.
 Are they worth copying?